 Startup expenses:

-- Materials and supplies: $10,000-$50,000+ (precious metals, gemstones, tools, etc.)
+• Materials and supplies: $10,000-$50,000+ (precious metals, gemstones, tools, etc.)

-- Tools (jewelry-making tools, display cases, security systems, and so on): $5,000-$20,000+
+• Tools: $5,000-$20,000+ (jewelry-making tools, display cases, security systems, and so on)

-- Business registration and legal fees range from $500 to $5,000 or more.
+• Business registration and legal fees: Ranging from $500 to $5,000+

-- Monthly rent and utilities (if operating from a physical storefront): $1,000-$5,000+
+• Monthly rent and utilities: $1,000-$5,000+ (if operating from a physical storefront)

-- Website design and development costs between $2,000 and $10,000.
+• Website design and development costs: around $2,000 and $10,000

-- Marketing and advertising: $2,000-$10,000+
+• Marketing and advertising: $2,000-$10,000+

 Recurring costs:

-- Materials and supplies: $500-$2,000+ per month
+• Materials and supplies: $500-$2,000+ per month

-- Rent and utilities (if a physical storefront is used): $1,000-$5,000+ per month • Website hosting and maintenance: $50-$200+ per month
+• Website hosting and maintenance: $50-$200+ per month

-- Marketing and advertising costs $500-$2,000 or more per month.
+• Marketing and advertising costs: $500-$2,000+ per month.

-- Labor costs (if hired): $2,000-$5,000+ per month
+• Labor costs: $2,000-$5,000+ per month (if hired)

 It’s important to note that these costs are estimates and can vary depending on a variety of factors such as the location, size, and type of business you’re starting.
 The wording of this sentence is a little different, but it’s still true.